 The Midnight Sun is visible around 24 hours a day above the Arctic Circle in Northern Sweden.

-In Sweden, you find many great places to watch the midnight sun and the number of days where you can watch the Midnight Sun extend the closer you are to the North Pole.
-If you are close to the Arctic Circles it is possible to watch see Midnight Sun for around 30 days and if you go further north to the town Abisko the Midnight Sun is visible from May 27 - July 18.
+In Sweden, you find many great places to watch the midnight sun and the number of days you can watch the Midnight Sun extend the closer you are to the North Pole.
+If you are close to the Arctic Circles, it is possible to watch the Midnight Sun for around 30 days, and if you go further north to the town Abisko, the Midnight Sun is visible from May 27 - July 18.

-Midnight Sun is when the sun never sets in the summer, so the Midnight Sun is a 24-hour period of sunlight keeping the Arctic illuminated 24/7.
+Midnight Sun is when the Sun never sets in the summer, so the Midnight Sun is 24 hours of sunlight keeping the Arctic illuminated 24/7.

-Why this happened is that the earth is rotating at a tilted axis relative to the sun.
-During the summer months, the North Pole is angled towards our star, and for several weeks the sun never sets above the Arctic Circle.
-Therefore it is possible to watch the Sun middle of the night in the north of Sweden.
+This happened because the earth is rotating at a tilted axis relative to the Sun.
+During the summer months, the North Pole is angled towards our star, and for several weeks the Sun never sets above the Arctic Circle.
+Therefore it is possible to watch the Sun in the middle of the night in the north of Sweden.